mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-03-monday_afternoon_Manipulating-files_in_Unix.md

 ```
 What do you see with `ls` now?

+> :question: **TASK:** What happens if you try to use cp on a directory?
+Can you get it to work?

 If we want to remove a file, we use the command `rm`

 ```